Paviljoni

 Paviljoni (Павиљони, meaning "pavilions") is an urban neighborhood of Belgrade, the capital of Serbia.
-It is located in Belgrade's municipality of Novi Beograd.
+It is located in New Belgrade.

 Location

 Paviljoni is located in the northernmost part of the municipality of Novi Beograd, on the border with the municipality of Zemun.
 It borders the neighborhood of Retenzija on the east, Fontana in the south, Tošin Bunar in the west and Zemun in the north.
 It is bounded by the streets of Goce Delčev on the south, Radoja Dakića on the west, Jerneja Kopitara on the north and Boulevard of Mihailo Pupin in the east.

 Administration

 Paviljoni constitutes a local community (mesna zajednica), sub-municipal administrative unit within the municipality of Novi Beograd.
-It occupies residential blocks number 7, 7-a, 8 and 8-a.
-Built in the 1950-1960 period, it is one of the oldest sections of Novi Beograd (construction began in 1948).
+It occupies residential blocks number 5, 7, 7-a, 8 and 8-a.
+Built in the 1950-1960 period, it is the oldest sections of Novi Beograd (construction began in 1948).
 According to the censuses, local community of Paviljoni had a population of 9,248 in 2002 and 7,900 in 2011.
 Neighborhood's name is Serbian for "the pavilions".